blackmagic919/AboutMe/source/_posts/Structure-Pruning.md

 ## Solution

 When pruning strucutres it is necessary to sample information about the base terrain.
 Even solely considering biomes, a planned-origin must at the very least be able to sample its biome to determine which group of structures to consider.
-Here the implementation will branch between two methods I will describe as prescreptive and post-scriptive pruning.
+Here the implementation will branch between two methods I will describe as prescreptive and descriptive pruning.
 The "scriptive" in this instance refers to the availability of the terrain information(such as biomes) which dictates the method of sampling said information.

-### Post-Scriptive
+### Descriptive

-Perhaps the most widely adopted method, post-scriptive sampling involves the prior procurment of the base terrain information.
+Perhaps the most widely adopted method, descriptive sampling involves the prior procurment of the base terrain information.
 In effect, this means

 ![](Flow1.png)